- About Us

 The Feldbergs open the first Zayre store in Hyannis, Massachusetts.
 Zayre, which means "very good" in Yiddish, is a neighborhood, convenience, self-service, general merchandise discount department store, emphasizing convenience, fashion and value.

 Evolving into a chain of discount department stores, Zayre Corp. becomes a public company and begins trading on the New York Stock Exchange.

 Zayre establishes a foundation to further its charitable objectives.
 Today, The TJX Foundation focuses its charitable giving on programs that provide basic-need services to disadvantaged children, women and families in communities where we do business.

 Zayre acquires Hit or Miss, an off-price women's specialty apparel chain, offering fashions in sportswear, dresses, coats and accessories for misses and juniors.

 Zayre hires Bernard 'Ben' Cammarata, previously General Merchandise Manager of Marshalls, to develop and spearhead the launch of T.J.
 Maxx, a new off-price chain selling family apparel and home fashions.

 The first two T.J.
 Maxx stores open in Auburn and Worcester, Massachusetts, offering off-price, upscale apparel for the whole family.
 T.J.
-Maxx is an instant hit with customers, including middle- to upper-middle-income shoppers, providing the perfect solution to the heightening demand for quality fashions at reasonable prices with an ever-changing fresh assortment, earning the slogan "Never the Same Place Twice."
+Maxx is an instant hit with customers, including middle- to upper-middle-income shoppers, providing the perfect solution to the heightening demand for quality fashions at reasonable prices with an ever-changing fresh assortment.

 Hit or Miss experiments with a women's off-price sportswear mail order catalog called Chadwick's of Boston, which includes many best selling Hit or Miss apparel assortments.
 The experiment expands into its own division by 1985.